 - 7.1 The student is obliged to make an outline (including time path) and send this for approval to the supervisor.
-This outline needs to fulfil the requirements as set out in the Thesis Guidelines. - 7.2 The student is obliged to post the approved outline on Nestor immediately after approval.
+This outline needs to fulfil the requirements as set out in the Thesis Guidelines or in the Research Colloquium guidelines. - 7.2 The student is obliged to post the approved outline on Nestor immediately after approval.

 The student can participate in a tracking system.
 In some cases, the supervisor can oblige a student to participate in this system.
-Student and supervisor can make arrangements about: - the frequency of the supervision (meetings); - the possibility of multiple interim (partial) conceptual texts; - way and date of handing in the interim (partial) conceptual texts; - expected periods of absence of the supervisor(s); - date of handing in the final version; - the number of copies of the final version that should be handed in; - the way in which at least the final version of the thesis will be offered to the supervisor digitally, so it can be checked for plagiarism. - 7.3 If a student wishes to deviate from the approved outline and/or time path, he/she should inform the supervisor about this immediately and accordingly further arrangements will be made. - 7.4 If the supervisor(s) wish(es) to deviate from the approved schedule, this will be discussed with the student as soon as possible and accordingly further arrangements will be made. - 7.5 Students have the right to hand in a (partial) conceptual text at least one time and to discuss this with the supervisor. - 7.6 a.
+Student and supervisor can make arrangements about: - the frequency of the supervision (meetings); - the possibility of multiple interim (partial) conceptual texts; - way and date of handing in the interim (partial) conceptual texts; - expected periods of absence of the supervisor(s); - date of handing in the final version; - the number of copies of the final version that should be handed in; - the way in which at least the final version of the thesis will be offered to the supervisor digitally, so it can be checked for plagiarism. - 7.3 If a student wishes to deviate from the approved outline and/or time path, s/he should inform the supervisor about this immediately and accordingly further arrangements will be made. - 7.4 If the supervisor(s) wish(es) to deviate from the approved schedule, this will be discussed with the student as soon as possible and accordingly further arrangements will be made. - 7.5 Students have the right to hand in a (partial) conceptual text at least one time and to discuss this with the supervisor. - 7.6 a.
 If (partial) conceptual texts are handed in according to the schedule agreed upon by both parties, the supervisor assesses the (partial) conceptual texts as soon as possible, but at least within fifteen working days after submission, unless the supervisor and the student have made other arrangements about this. - b.
 If (partial) conceptual texts are not handed in according to the schedule agreed upon by both parties, the supervisor assesses the (partial) conceptual texts as soon as possible, but at least within twenty working days after submission, unless the supervisor and the student have made other arrangements about this.

-- 7.7 The student processes the criticism and comments of the supervisor concerning the (partial) conceptual text in the final version. - 7.8 The deadline for handing in the first draft of the full thesis is the 15th of June each year.
+- 7.7 The student processes the criticism and comments of the supervisor concerning the (partial) conceptual text in the final version. - 7.8 The deadline for handing in the first draft of the full Master's thesis is the 15th of June each year.
+The deadline for the Research Colloquium is different and will be publishes in the Research Colloquium page on the Studentportal.